Functional Testing of Web Services: Part IV

 soapUI allows structuring your test project into test suites that contain test cases, which can contain test steps.
 This structure is well-managed: you can add, modify, delete and change the order of every item in the structure. soapUI provides the tools to manage and run your test cases, and to view the SOAP responses to your test requests.
 You can even include limited load testing scenarios.
 For added flexibility, soapUI supports Groovy Script, a scripting language similar to Java.

-QuickTest Pro Web-Services Add-In HP
+QuickTest Pro Web-Services Add-In

 QuickTest Pro with the Web Services Add-In offers a wizard to create a test object that represents the Web Service and port you want to test, and inserts the relevant steps directly into your test or component.
 This accelerates the process of designing a basic test that checks the operations that your Web service supports.
 You then update the wizard-generated steps of your test or component by replacing the generated argument values with known valid values, updating the expected values, and selecting the nodes you want to check in your checkpoints.